 Every reasonable effort has been made to ensure information on this site is accurate.
 It is 'best practice' to review the original source to confirm and to check for further information.
 Please also confirm the availability of documents at stated locations before travelling - holdings and their locations can change.

 A big thank you to everyone who has provided me with information and suggestions.
 I would particularly like to acknowledge the British Newspaper Archive through which I have researched the main events in Malton as they have been covered in the Yorkshire Gazette, York Herald and other newspapers.
 Without their powerful search facility much of the information on this site would have taken a long time to provide.
-Click here to visit their website and carry out your own research (fees payable for viewing images).
+Visit this amazing resource to carry out your own research (fees payable for viewing images).